DimaShm/todo-js/README.md

 ## Application for planning current events.

-Were used: JavaScript, HTML, CSS, Boo
+Were used: JavaScript, HTML, CSS, Bootstrap.